 Empowering women through literacy and life skills

-A functional adult literacy programme is launched to women's groups in each community.
-This brings development to every household and empowerment to the women and their families, and benefit to the whole community.
+We launch a functional adult literacy programme to women's groups in each communities across East Africa.
+This brings development to every household and empowerment to the women and their families, benefit the whole community.

 January 2017 - December 2017

-The problem of abject poverty and the inertia of those trapped in poverty, particularly in remote rural and neglected areas of Africa
+There is a systemic problem of abject poverty and inertia of those trapped in poverty, particularly in remote rural and neglected areas of Africa

-Adult literacy levels within the communities of the abject poor are between 60% to 90%, and lack of knowledge are barriers to self-development.
+Meanwhile, adult literacy levels within the communities of the abject poor are between 60% to 90%.
+Literacy and education are critical to economic development as well as individual and community well-being.

-To support extremely poor people in rural Uganda to break out of poverty
+Our first aim is to support the extreme poor in rural Uganda to break out of poverty

-Activities» An awareness campaign towards women to introduce the concept of functional adult literacy.
-Training of leaders and formation of women's groups.
+Activities» Run an awareness campaign for women to introduce the concept of functional adult literacy.

-» A programme of learning which mobilises women and their families for self-improvement.
+» Sustain a programme of learning which mobilises women and their families for self-improvement.

 Success will be measured by the number of people actively participating in each area.

 e.g. towards a maximum of 20 groups of 20 persons in one area.